jmu/hyde/README.md

 ![Hyde with reverse layout](https://f.cloud.github.com/assets/98681/1831230/42b0d3ac-7384-11e3-8d54-2065afd03f9e.png)

 Hyde's page orientation can be reversed by setting `hyde_reverse` to `true` in the `site.toml`. un-do reverse, you need comment out `hyde_reverse` line.

+### Paging

+This theme support Paging, open-box use. default page size is `6`, change it in scripts/blog_paging.rhai

+### Related Post
+Default showing Related-Post in bottom of every blog page.

+### Example site.toml

 example toml looks like this:
 ```toml